::test() devtools

 option

-If you recall, we’ve included an argument in both of our standalone app functions to allow for options
+We’ve included an argument in both of the standalone app functions to allow for options

 to be passed to shinyApp()